Klaus Riedel

 Klaus Riedel (2 August 1907 – 4 August 1944) was a German rocket pioneer.
 He was involved in many early liquid-fuelled rocket experiments, and eventually worked on the V-2 missile programme at Peenemünde Army Research Center.
+A lunar crater is named after him in recognition of his contributions to rocket research.

 History

 Riedel was born in Wilhelmshaven, the son of a naval officer.
 His mother died when he was twelve years old, and his father two years later.
-The orphaned Riedel was raised by his grandmother in Bernstadt.
-He went on to study mechanical engineering at the Technical University of Berlin and to work at Löwe.
-While in Berlin, he attended a public lecture on rocketry by Rudolf Nebel on behalf of Germany's amateur rocket group, the Verein für Raumschiffahrt (VfR - "Spaceflight Society") and joined the group which included others such as Rolf Engel, Rudolf Nebel, Hermann Oberth or Paul Ehmayr, straight away, becoming very active in its efforts to build a working rocket that resulted in the Mirak and Repulsor rockets, providing his family's farm as a testing ground.
+The orphaned Riedel was raised by his uncle in Berlin.
+In 1923, Riedel began an apprenticeship as an electrician in Berlin and completed it with a journeyman's certificate.
+He then attended “Dr. Heil's private school” in Berlin from April 1927 to April 1928.
+From April 1928 to October 1929, he attended general mechanical engineering lectures at the Technische Hochschule Berlin-Charlottenburg.
+He attended a public lecture on rocketry by Rudolf Nebel on behalf of Germany's amateur rocket group, the Verein für Raumschiffahrt (VfR – "Spaceflight Society") and joined the group which included others such as Rolf Engel, Rudolf Nebel, Hermann Oberth or Paul Ehmayr, straight away, becoming very active in its efforts to build a working rocket based on liquid oxygen and gasoline, initially providing his grandmother's farm in Bernstadt as a testing ground.
+Together with Nebel, he founded the activities of the Berlin rocket launching site and met Wernher von Braun.
+His work eventually resulted in the Mirak and Repulsor rockets.
+In May 1931, the first German liquid-propellant rocket was launched and missiles were tested at altitudes of up to 1,000 meters.

+In May 1932, Riedel became a founding member of the Panterra society for international projects of large-scale peaceful research, as initiated by Albert Einstein and headed by Friedrich Simon Archenhold.
+He was also a member of the German League for Human Rights until it was banned by the Nazi Party in 1933.